Some formulae in

 brew link <formula> again afterwards!

-Sometimes it’s faster to download a file via means other than those strategies that are available as part of Homebrew.
-For example, Erlang provides a torrent that’ll let you download at 4–5× the normal HTTP method.
+Sometimes it’s faster to download a file via means other than the strategies that are available as part of Homebrew.
+For example, Erlang provides a torrent that’ll let you download at 4–5× compared to the normal HTTP method.

 You can also pre-cache the download by using the command